Towards Understanding Asynchronous Advantage Actor-critic: Convergence and Linear Speedup: Conclusions

 \section{Conclusions}

-This paper revisits the A3C algorithm with TD(0) for the critic update, termed A3C-TD(0).
-With linear value function approximation, the convergence of the A3C-TD(0) algorithm has been established under both i.i.d. and Markovian sampling settings.
-Under i.i.d. sampling, A3C-TD(0) achieves linear speedup compared to the best-known sample complexity of two-timescale AC, theoretically justifying the benefit of parallelism and asynchrony for the first time.
-Under Markov sampling, such a linear speedup can be observed in most classic benchmark tasks.
+This paper revisits the A3C algorithm.
+With linear value function approximation, the convergence of the A3C algorithm has been established under both i.i.d. and Markovian sampling settings.
+Under i.i.d. sampling, A3C achieves linear speedup compared to the best-known sample complexity of AC, theoretically justifying the benefit of parallelism and asynchrony for the first time.
+Under Markov sampling, such a linear speedup can be observed in most benchmark tasks.
+One limitation of this paper is that theoretical linear speedup cannot be established in the Markovian setting.
+This motivates two interesting directions: i) developing new tools of analyzing two-timescale SGD with Markov sampling; and, ii) designing better algorithms than A3C to achieve better speedup.